877-921-4050

 • Amphetamines (Ritalin, Adderall).

-Prescription pills are primarily taken orally.
-Some users crush and snort certain pills for a faster, more intense “high”.
-Because some people see prescription pills as less harmful than street drugs, the potential for overdose is great.
-People who abuse pills often do so in hazardous combinations or in conjunction with alcohol, which is potentially deadly.
-Many times pills are taken without any knowledge of what the actual drug is.
+Prescription drugs are primarily taken orally.
+Some users crush and snort certain prescription pills for a faster, more intense “high”.
+Because some people see prescription drugs as less harmful than street drugs, the potential for overdose is great.
+People who abuse prescription drugs often do so in hazardous combinations or in conjunction with alcohol, which is potentially deadly.
+Many times prescription are taken without any knowledge of what the actual drug is.

-The signs and symptoms of prescription drug use vary because of the wide range of types of drugs. img individual subst
+The signs and symptoms of prescription drug abuse vary because of the wide range of types of prescription drugs.

 • Finding unmarked pills or plastic baggies